Burgerlib Python

 True)

-def clean_directories(path, name_list, recursive=False)
+clean_directories(path, name_list, recursive=False, delete_read_only=False)

 Recursively clean directories with a name list.